-The score for the durational work is a deconstruction of the final movement of J.S.
+The score for the durational work is the final movement of J.S.
 Bach’s Partita No. 2 in D Minor (BWV 1004), known as the Chaconne for Solo Violin.
-In an act of radical recomposition, Attunement disrupts the untouchable canonization of Bach.
+In an act of radical deconstruction, Attunement disrupts the untouchable canonization of Bach.
 Through transformations, fragmentations, and inversions, violinist Daniel Kurganov boldly confronts the Chaconne's iconic structure.
 Teasing out overlapping elements of movement and sound, Attunement investigates the ethical possibilities of orienting toward a score, toward an instrument, toward others.

 The piece begins with a technologically-mediated duet.
 Establishing the interaction between movement and sound, Vidrin’s actions are captured by wearable technology.
 The movement is synthesized into a notation that is interpreted in real-time by Kurganov.
 As the piece develops, the wearable technology is removed and the audience is invited to sink into the kinesthetic realities of embodied interaction.
 When the performance section ends, the cast leads the audience into an immersive workshop on social ethics.
 Drawing on the choreographic structure of Attunement, the audience is guided through the slow, deliberate interaction.